Sign Up

 In cloud computing, Software as a Service (SaaS) is a software delivery model where applications are hosted by a service provider and delivered to users over the Internet.
 Users access these applications through a web browser or a thin client without needing to manage the underlying infrastructure, software, or data.
 SaaS is typically accessed on a subscription basis, with the provider handling updates, support, and maintenance.

-What are CRM expenses?
+What are SaaS expenses?

 What is the purpose of expense management?